nhoughto5/DeadEarth/README.md

 Though a NavMesh Obstacle will stop a nav-agent from passing through an object it will not cause the agent to recompute it's path.
 This is because the object is not part of the nav mesh.
 With Unity 5+ the nav mesh obstacle has an option called 'carve'.
 This option causes the object to carve out a silhouette of itself from the nav mesh.

+#### Asset Preparation

 ##### Notes and Definitions
 - [Voxel](http://whatis.techtarget.com/definition/voxel): A voxel is a unit of graphic information that defines a point in three-dimensional space.
 A cube of space or a polygon on a 2D mesh.
 - [Off-Mesh Links](https://docs.unity3d.com/Manual/class-OffMeshLink.html): Generated shortcuts which allow the traversal over broken voxels.
 - [AI.NavMeshAgent](https://docs.unity3d.com/ScriptReference/AI.NavMeshAgent.html) Documentation
+- In Place Animation: Animations which are independent of position.
+Can often result in a phenomenon known as 'skating' where a character seems to float or skate.
+Resolved by using animations with 'root motion'.
+- [Mixamo](https://www.mixamo.com/#/): Greate resource for models, animations.... etc